finnsson/pagerjs/README.md

 This makes it easier to design very large scale single page web sites.

-This readme is for version 0.7 (development version towards 0.8 milestone).
+This readme is for version 1.0rc1.

 ## Getting Started